 Additional information is available on the website of the German Social Accidence Insurance.

 In some “liberal professions”, self-employed people are obliged to contribute to public pension funds, just like ordinary salaried employees.
-This is true for handicraft trades, for example.
+This is true for skilled trades, for example.
 Other self-employed individuals can choose whether to contribute to a pension fund or not.
-No matter what your individual position is, you’re well advised to consider an (additional) private pension plan.
-On the Startup Portal, you will find additional information on old-age provisions.
+Regardless of your individual position is, you’re well advised to consider an (additional) private pension plan.
+On the Startup Portal, you will find additional information on pension provisions.

 If you are working on a self-employed basis, you may choose to take out unemployment insurance.
-To do that, you will need to file an application with the Federal Employment Agency.
+To do this, you will need to file an application with the Federal Employment Agency (BA).
 Tips and further information on this topic are available on the Startup Portal.

 Information for women